-Through our specialism in performing arts our school boasts a number of talented professional singers who enhance our music programme and give students the opportunity to use and experience a range of instruments and singing is an important part of school life.
+Students have the opportunity to use and experience a range of instruments and singing is an important part of school life.
 The national curriculum for music is adapted to suit the needs of our students.

 The school has a student and staff choir which has performed in a number of locations in the locality, a fledgling samba band and a music therapy after school club.